 To that I say, what better way to celebrate the beginning of summer and patio happy hours than with an appetizer spread, complete with Blackberry Burrata Mint Crostini and an assortment of affordable, high-quality wine?!
 You can’t forget friends and a bonfire, of course.
 Anything else I need to add to an epic evening of a summer wine-down?
 I don’t think so!

 Can we talk about Cameron Hughes wine for a minute, too?
 They are, after all, the reason we’re here for this wine-down.
 Not like we needed much arm twisting, because the nature of Cameron Hughes wine makes it an excellent option to fuel your end-of-year celebrations as the sun sets over your patio.

 Cameron Hughes is a direct to consumer wine brand, which means they source the wine and sell direct to YOU.
 This allows them to be able to sell what might be a typically $80 bottle of cab for $30.
 Talk about winning!
 And you can’t argue with the fact that Cameron samples thousands of wines a year, which means he tastes the bad stuff so you don’t have to.
 Only the best wines are selected!

 Living that teacher life, affordable wine is a requirement.
 Regardless of whether or not you’re a teacher, I’m willing to bet we can all get on board with sticking to the budget while drinking delicious wine.
-So I have a special offer for you – free shipping when you purchase 3 bottles of wine!
-Use the code: INEEDWINE18.

 The wine for our patio party is set, now onto the food!
 Blackberry Burrata Mint Crostini is the ultimate summer appetizer.
 Sticking to our theme of affordable, delicious, approachable, and easy, this appetizer is the way to go.